-There’s no way to know for sure what will happen with student loan interest increases, but it helps to know the landscape, understand how the rates have gone up in the past, and look at what’s being proposed for the future.
+There’s no way to know for sure what will happen with student loan interest rates, but it could help to know the landscape, understand how the rates have gone up in the past, and look at what’s being proposed for the future.
 The more you know, the more prepared you can be when it’s time to take out another loan.

 Student Loan Interest Rates Change Annually

-The interest rates on Direct Subsidized and Unsubsidized Student Loans for undergraduates increased to 5.05% from 4.45% for the 2018 to 2019 academic year, according to the U.S. Department of Education .
-Student loan interest rates increased by 0.595% for any new loans made on or after July 1, 2018 and before July 1, 2019.
+The interest rates on Direct Subsidized and Unsubsidized Student Loans for undergraduates are 2.75% 2020-2021 academic year for any new loans made on or after July 1, 2020, and before July 1, 2021.

-Student loan interest rates also increased for Graduate or Professional Direct Unsubsidized Student Loans—rising from 6% to 6.6%.
-Rates on Direct PLUS loans, which are available to parents and graduate students, increased from 7% to 7.6%.
+Student loan interest rates also decreased for Graduate or Professional Direct Unsubsidized Student Loans—dropping to 4.30%.
+Rates on Direct PLUS Loans, which are available to parents and graduate students, decreased to 5.30%.

-In an effort to keep the interest rates on student loans from skyrocketing, Congress has set limits on how high interest rates can go.
+In an effort to keep the interest rates on federal student loans from skyrocketing, Congress has set limits on how high-interest rates can go.
 Undergraduate loans are capped at 8.25%, graduate loans can’t go higher than 9.5%, and the limit on parental loans is capped at 10.5%.

 If Your Loan Has a Variable Interest Rate, a Hike Could Be in the Cards

-When you borrow a private student loan or are refinancing an existing loan, you can typically choose between a fixed and variable interest rate.
-A fixed loan rate means the interest rate stays the same over the life of the loan.
-But if you take out a loan with a variable rate, the interest rate could fluctuate depending on market volatility.
+When you borrow a private student loan or refinance an existing loan, you can typically choose between a fixed and variable interest rate.
+If you take out a loan with a variable rate, the interest rate could fluctuate depending on market volatility.

 The Student Loan Interest Deduction May Be Eliminated

 When you refinance with SoFi, there are no origination fees or prepayment penalties.
-Take a look at our student loan calculator to get an idea of what a new loan could look like for you.
-When you’re ready to refinance, you can start the process easily online and get a quote from SoFi in just a couple of minutes.
+Take a look at SoFi’s student loan refinancing calculator to get an idea of what a new loan could look like for you.